tanxpyox/OpenLex/README.md

 # Project OpenLex
-Welcome to OpenLex, an open-source and community-based repository for hosting Hong Kong legal treatises.
+Welcome to OpenLex, an open-source and community-based repository for Hong Kong legal treatises.

-Please subscribe to this repository by using the 'watch' button on the top right-hand corner.

 # Available treatises
 Currently, this repository hosts 7 treatises with the following headings.
 More will be added as time goes by.